What to See | Other Critters

 Several different species of bats are regular during late summer and early fall.
 The best time to see these volant mammals is in early morning as they come in off of Lake Michigan after a night of migration.
 Unfortunately for the bats, the local Peregrine Falcons prefer to hunt them over birds.

-Terrestrial mammals that have been observed at Montrose include White-tailed Deer, Raccoon, Red Fox, Coyote, Muskrat, Beaver, Eastern Chipmunk, and Opossum.
+Terrestrial mammals observed include White-tailed Deer, Raccoon, Red Fox, Coyote, North American Beaver, Striped Skunk, and Virginia Opossum.

 For a small park in the middle of a large urban area, the diversity of wildlife seen at Montrose is truly impressive.